jckmgns/vellum/README.md

 # Vellum

-A mellow syntax theme with a restrained choice of colors to lessen visual clutter.
+A sun-bleached syntax theme with a restrained choice of colors to lessen visual clutter.

 ## Installation